andrykonchin/andrykonchin.github.io/_posts/2019-12-25-deadlock-in-rspec-en.markdown

 Solaris 10	|	20480
 Solaris 11.3	|	25599

-In the same time in macOS buffer size by default is 16KB but can be increased by operation system to 64KB.
+The buffer size in macOS is set to 16KB by default, but it can be increased by the operating system to 64KB.

 - <https://unix.stackexchange.com/questions/11946/how-big-is-the-pipe-buffer>
 - <https://github.com/afborchert/pipebuf>